Jean-PhilippeD/gladys-fhem/README.md

 To install this module :

 - Install the module in Gladys
-- Define 3 parameters:
+- Define in parameters:
-  FHEM_PROTOCOL : http or https
   FHEM_SERVER : ip or dns name
+- And if port is different from 7072
   FHEM_PORT
 - Reboot Gladys